-The chart below shows the S&P 500 %Above 50-day MA ($SPXA50R) with the S&P 500 in the bottom window.
+The chart below shows the S&P 500 Percent Above 50-day MA ($SPXA50R) with the S&P 500 in the bottom window.
 A 150-day moving average is used to determine the bigger trend for the S&P 500.
-Notice that the index crossed above the 150-day SMA in May and trended higher the next 12-months.
+Notice that the index crossed above the 150-day SMA in May and trended higher over the next 12 months.
 With an overall uptrend in progress, overbought conditions were ignored and oversold conditions were used as buying opportunities.

-The next chart shows the S&P 100 %Above 50-day MA ($OEXA50R) with the S&P 100 in the bottom window.
+The next chart shows the S&P 100 Percent Above 50-Day MA ($OEXA50R) with the S&P 100 in the bottom window.
 This is a bear market example because OEX was trading below its 150-day SMA.
 With the bigger trend down, oversold conditions were ignored and overbought conditions were used as selling alerts.
-A sell signal consists of two parts.
-First, the indicator must become overbought.
-Second, the indicator must move below the 50% threshold.
+A sell signal consists of two phases - the indicator must become overbought, then must move below the 50% threshold.
 This ensures that the indicator has started weakening before making a move.
 Despite this filter, there will still be whipsaws and bad signals.
 There are three signals visible on the chart below.
 The red arrow shows the overbought condition and the red dotted line shows the subsequent move below 50%.
 The first signal did not work out well, but the other two proved quite timely.

 The percentage of stocks above a specific moving average is a breadth indicator that measures the degree of participation.
 Participation would be deemed relatively weak if the S&P 500 moved above its 50-day moving average and only 40% of stocks were above their 50-day moving average.
 Conversely, participation would be deemed strong if the S&P 500 moved above its 50-day moving average and 60% or more of its components were also above their 50-day moving average.
 In addition to absolute levels, chartists can analyze the directional movement of the indicator.
 Breadth is weakening when the indicator falls and strengthening when the indicator rises.
 A rising market and falling indicator would raise suspicions on underlying weakness.
 Similarly, a falling market and rising indicator would suggest underlying strength that could foreshadow a bullish reversal.
 As with all indicators, it is important to confirm or refute findings with other indicators and analysis.

 SharpCharts users can plot these indicators in the main chart window or as an indicator that sits above or below the main window.
-The example below shows the S&P 500 %Stocks Above 50-day MA ($SPXA50R) in the main chart window with the S&P 500 in the indicator window below.
+The example below shows the S&P 500 Percent of Stocks Above 50-Day MA ($SPXA50R) in the main chart window with the S&P 500 in the indicator window below.
 A 10-day SMA (pink) and a 50% line (blue) were added to the main window.
-The image below the chart shows how to add these as “overlays”.
-The S&P 500 was added as an indicator by selecting “price” and then entering $SPX for “parameters”.
-Click on advanced options to add a moving average as an “overlay”.
+The image below the chart shows how to add these as “Overlays.”
+The S&P 500 was added as an indicator by selecting “Price” and then entering $SPX for “Parameters.”
+Click on advanced options to add a moving average as an “Overlay.”
 Click here to see a live example.